Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 An employer must follow the principles of natural justice when conducting a disciplinary or grievance procedure.
 Certain federal laws relate to the handling of disciplinary and grievance procedures, such as the Industrial Employment (Standing Orders) Act, 1946 and the Industrial Disputes Act, 1947.
 In all cases the employee must be provided with the opportunity to be heard and the process should be reasonable and fair.
 If an establishment has 20 or more ‘workmen’ (as defined in the Industrial Disputes Act, 1947) under the act, it must establish a grievance redressal committee or a similar mechanism to handle employee grievances.

-No, although certain areas are more unionised than others – for instance, there is more union activity in the manufacturing sector, while union activity in the services sector and particularly the software sector is negligible.
+No, although certain areas are more unionised than others – for instance, there is more union activity in the manufacturing sector.
+Union activity in the services sector is negligible, though recent years have seen some limited movement towards unionisation in the IT sector.

 What are the rules on trade union recognition?